 We have made substantial investments to increase our research and development capabilities.
-Our research and development expenditures were approximately \$8 million in 1999, \$9 million in 2001, \$7 million in 2001 and \$2 million for the three months ended March 31, 2002.
+Our research and development expenditures were approximately \$8 million in 1999, \$9 million in 2000, \$7 million in 2001 and \$2 million for the three months ended March 31, 2002.
 The majority of our recent research and development activity has been directed towards our Pharmanex products.
 Much of our Pharmanex research to date has been conducted in China, where we benefit from a very low cost labor pool that enables us to conduct research and clinical trials at a much lower cost than we would incur in the United States.
 We recently opened a laboratory adjacent to our office complex in Provo, Utah, which houses both Pharmanex and Nu Skin research facilities and technical personnel.
 Because of our commitment to product innovation, we will continue to commit significant resources to research and development in the future.
 Research and development costs are expensed as incurred.

 We believe that we are one of the few nutritional supplement companies in the United States that has a research and development program modeled after the pharmaceutical industry.
-We believe that this research and development propriate us with an important competitive advantage in the industry.
+We believe that this research and development capability provides us with an important competitive advantage in the industry.
 We employ approximately 50 scientists and 25 support personnel at our dedicated research and development centers in Shanghai, China and Beijing, China and at our Provo, Utah offices.
 We also have working relationships with 150 other independent scientists including an advisory board comprised of recognized authorities in various related disciplines.
 In addition, we evaluate a significant number of product ideas presented to us by outside sources.

 We have established collaborative agreements with two prominent universities and research institutions in China: Shanghai Medical University and Beijing Medical University.
 The staffs of these institutions include scientists with expertise in natural product chemistry, biochemistry, pharmacology and clinical studies.
 Our research and development center in Shanghai coordinates and validates our collaborative efforts with these institutions.
-We also occasionally collaborate with other major universities in the United States and other countries.
-Some of the university research centers that we have worked with include UCLA, the Rippe Center for Clinical Lifestyle Research, Columbia University, the University of Kansas, the University of Hong Kong School of Medicine and Taiwan Academia Sinica.
+We also collaborate with other major universities in the United States and other countries, including UCLA, the Rippe Center for Clinical Lifestyle Research, Columbia University, the University of Hong Kong School of Medicine and Taiwan Academia Sinica.